superhero1/ffritz/OPENVPN.md

 	- dh.pem 	- Diffie Hellman parameters
 	- machine.cert	- The certificate for the FritzBox
 	- machine.key	- The box private key
-- Define an UDP forwarding rule in the FritzOS GUI for port 1194 so that the OpenVPN daemon can be reached.
+- Define an UDP forwarding rule in the FritzOS GUI for port 1194 to NET.253 so that the OpenVPN daemon can be reached.

+NOTE FOR firmware 6.83: This is no longer possible, the box will recognize that this address
+	belongs to the box (or does not exist at all) and reject the operation.
+	The workaround is to declare a forwarding rule to redirect UDP port 1194 to some existing/known node in the local network (this node should not have port 1194 open!).
+	The startup script for OpenVPN will then re-define this rule to point to the new logical ip address (NET.253) before creating the actual virtual interface and starting the OpenVPN daemon.

 - Create keys/certificates for the clients as required.

 TLS using easy-rsa
 ==================